 - Adjustable playback speed.

-Those are the main settings, but Playground Sessions offers a few simple options that we don’t find on every other platform, and they make a massive difference.
+Those are the main settings, but Playground Sessions offers a few simple options that I don’t find on every other platform, and they make a massive difference.

 You can turn on/off the following features: